apache/geode-examples/lucene/README.md

 limitations under the License.
 -->

-# Geode partitioned region example
+# Geode Lucene Index Example

-This example demonstrates the basic property of partitioning.
-The basic property of partitioning is that data entries are distributed across all servers that host a region.
-The distribution is like database sharding, except that the distribution occurs automatically.

-In this example, two servers host a single partitioned region.
-There is no redundancy, so that the basic property of partitioning may be observed.
-The example puts 10 entries into the region and prints them.
-Because the region is partitioned, its entries are distributed among the two servers hosting the region.
-Since there is no redundancy of the data within the region, when one of the servers goes away, the entries hosted within that server are also gone;
-the example demonstrates this.
+This example demonstrates the use of a simple Lucene index.
+Lucene provides a powerful text search and analysis.

+In this example, two servers host a single partitioned region with entries that represent employee information.
+The example indexes the first and last names of employees.

 This example assumes that Java and Geode are installed.

-## Demonstration of Partitioning
+## Set up the Lucene index and region
-1. Set directory ```geode-examples/partitioned``` to be the current working directory.
+1. Set directory ```geode-examples/lucene``` to be the current working directory.
 Each step in this example specifies paths relative to that directory.

-1. Build the example (with the `EmployeeKey` and `EmployeeData` classes)
+2. Build the example (with `EmployeeData` class)

         $ ../gradlew build

-2. Run a script that starts a locator and two servers.
-Each of the servers hosts the partitioned region.
-The example classes will be placed onto the classpath when the script starts the servers.
+3. Run a script that starts a locator and two servers, creates a Lucene index called ```simpleIndex```, and then creates the ```example-region``` region.
+A Lucene index must be created before creating the region.

         $ gfsh run --file=scripts/start.gfsh

-3. Run the example to put 10 entries into the `example-region`.
+4. Run the example to populate both the Lucene index and `example-region`.
 The data will also be retrieved from the region and printed to the console.

         $ ../gradlew run

+## Try ```gfsh``` commands that interact with the region and do Lucene searches
-4. Run a `gfsh` command to see the contents of the region
+1. Run a `gfsh` command to see the contents of the region

         $ gfsh
         ...
         gfsh>connect --locators=127.0.0.1[10334]
-        gfsh>query --query="select e.key from /example-region.entries e"
+        gfsh>query --query="select * from /example-region"
         ...

     Note that the quantity of entries may also be observed with `gfsh`: